shivsondhi/cats-vs-dogs/README.md

 A simple image classification task that predicts whether an image contains a cat or a dog.

 ## Implementation Details
-There are two files - one uses a custom neural network built from scratch, and the other uses a pretrained model available in Keras.
+There are two files - one uses a custom neural net built from scratch, and the other uses a pretrained model available in Keras.
 Using a pretrained model for your own task is called transfer learning.
 Both files have three modes - training, testing and none.
 Model weights are saved to file at the end of each epoch so the model can be loaded at a specific state without training all over again. `cats_and_dogs.py` contains the basic neural network and `cats_and_dogs_transfer.py` contains the transfer learned model.
 The model to transfer learn is ResNet50 pretrained with weights from the ImageNet challenge.

 This project is meant as a beginner's exercise and impressive results was not the objective.
 Although I discuss ways to improve performance, there are better alternatives to the tools used here.